 Gifs by Active Body.
 Creative Mind.

-1. Lie flat on the back with a pillow or rolled-up towel beneath the right knee.
+1. Lie flat on the back with a pillow, foam roller, or rolled-up towel beneath the right knee.

-2. Slide the left foot back toward the buttock, bending the knee.
+2. Slide the right foot back toward the buttock, bending the knee.

-4. Hold the position for 5 seconds and then gently lower the right leg back to the starting position.
+4. Hold the position for 5 seconds and then gently lower the left leg back to the starting position.

 Share on Pinterest